-- Small appliances such as radios, stereos, TVs, clocks, etc. are allowed. - Radio and television antennas (including extension wires) may be placed in student rooms but may not extend outside the student room in any manner. - Hair dryers, electric blankets and other small appliances may be used, provided circuits are not overloaded. - Because of greater electrical capacity in the buildings, microwaves may be used in residents' rooms in Helman and Oakwood Halls. - Microwaves may not be used in residents' rooms in Schwalm Halls. - Generally, the electric appliance combined load for any one room should not exceed 600 watts. - Areas for ironing have been provided in common use areas in the residence halls. - Make sure the appliance is unplugged when it is not in use. - If an extension cord is required, it MUST be a fused power strip. - Halogen lighting systems are not permitted in any of the residence halls. - Disregard of any part of the electrical appliance policy may lead to the confiscation of the appliance or equipment and disciplinary action.
+- Small appliances such as radios, stereos, TVs, clocks, etc. are allowed. - Radio and television antennas (including extension wires) may be placed in student rooms but may not extend outside the student room in any manner. - Hair dryers, electric blankets and other small appliances may be used, provided circuits are not overloaded. - Because of greater electrical capacity in the buildings, microwaves may be used in residents' rooms in Helman and Oakwood Halls. - Generally, the electric appliance combined load for any one room should not exceed 600 watts. - Areas for ironing have been provided in common use areas in the residence halls. - Make sure the appliance is unplugged when it is not in use. - If an extension cord is required, it MUST be a fused power strip. - Halogen lighting systems are not permitted in any of the residence halls. - Disregard of any part of the electrical appliance policy may lead to the confiscation of the appliance or equipment and disciplinary action.
 (University policy 9f and g Electrical appliance)